We use cookies to offer you a better experience and analyse site traffic.

 Consumer Rights

-He has advised restaurants and bars, GP and dental practices in relation to reasonable adjustments for disabled persons and even acted for a national airline of a Gulf state in a claim brought by the Royal Family of that state in relation to a dispute arising from the refusal to permit members of the royal family to board a flight where it was alleged the reason was their nationality.
-He has advised online traders on the Equality Act 2010 and the ramifications of it for companies offering services online.
+In the past he has even acted for a national airline of a Gulf state in a claim brought by the Royal Family of that state in relation to a dispute arising from the refusal to permit members of the royal family to board a flight where it was alleged the reason was their nationality.

 Employment Agencies and Conduct of Employment Agencies and Employment Businesses Regulations 2003

-Jonathan has advised and acted in disputes relating to transfer fees arising from the engagement of temporary workers and agency staff to which these complex regulations apply.
+In 2023 and 2024, Jonathan has advised and acted in disputes relating to transfer fees arising from the engagement of temporary workers and agency staff to which these complex regulations apply.

 Partnership Disputes